 Jin-Hyun Paik is Professor of International Law at Seoul National University in Korea and was Dean of its Graduate School of International Studies (GSIS).
-He has also been Judge of the International Tribunal for the Law of the Sea (ITLOS) since 2009.
-He is currently member of the Special Chamber of the Tribunal in the Dispute concerning Delimitation of the Maritime Boundary between Ghana and Cote d'Ivoire in the Atlantic Ocean.
-He also serves as arbitrator in the “Enrica Lexie” Incident (Italy v.
-India) arbitration at the Permanent Court of Arbitration (PCA).
+He is also Judge of the International Tribunal for the Law of the Sea (ITLOS) in Hamburg, Germany since 2009.
+He currently serves as Arbitrator in the “Enrica Lexie” Incident Case(Italy v.
+India) at the Permanent Court of Arbitration (PCA).
 Judge Paik is also President of the Arbitral Tribunal in Dispute concerning Coastal State’s Rights in the Black Sea, Sea of Azov, and Kerch Strait (Ukraine v. the Russian Federation).

 In 2015, Judge Paik was elected to the Institut de Droit International.
 He is also currently President of the Asian Society of International Law (AsianSIL).
-He received his LL.B. from Seoul National University, LL.M. from Columbia Law School, and Ph.D. in law from Cambridge University.
-He has written and edited over 100 articles and several books on international law and politics, law of the sea and Korea’s foreign and security policies, the latest of which includes Regions, Institutions and the Law of the Sea (Martinus Nijhoff Publishers, 2013).
+He received his LL.B. from Seoul National University, LL.M. form Columbia Law School, and Ph.D. in law from Cambridge University.
+He has written and edited over 130 articles and several books on international law and politics, law of the sea and Korea’s foreign and security policies, the latest of which includes Regions, Institutions and the Law of the Sea (Martinus Nijhoff Publishers, 2013).